aras-p/glsl-optimizer/src/gallium/docs/source/debugging.rst

 .. envvar:: GALLIUM_TRACE <string> ("")

-If not set tracing is not used, if set it will write the output to the file specifed by the variable.
-So setting it to "trace.xml" will write the output to the file "trace.xml".
+If set, this variable will cause the :ref:`Trace` output to be written to the specified file.
+Paths may be relative or absolute; relative paths are relative to the working directory.
+For example, setting it to "trace.xml" will cause the trace to be written to a file of the same name in the working directory.

 .. envvar:: GALLIUM_DUMP_CPU <bool> (false)

-Dump information about the current cpu that the driver is running on.
+Dump information about the current CPU that the driver is running on.

 .. envvar:: TGSI_PRINT_SANITY <bool> (false)

-Gallium has a inbuilt shader sanity checker, this option controls if results from it should be printed.
-This include warnings such as unused variables.
+Gallium has a built-in shader sanity checker.
+This option controls whether the shader sanity checker prints its warnings and errors to stderr.

 .. envvar:: DRAW_USE_LLVM <bool> (false)

-Should the :ref:`draw` module use llvm for vertex and geometry shaders.
+Whether the :ref:`Draw` module will attempt to use LLVM for vertex and geometry shaders.

+State tracker-specific
+""""""""""""""""""""""

 .. envvar:: ST_DEBUG <flags> (0x0)

 Debug :ref:`flags` for the GL state tracker.

-Driver specific
+Driver-specific
 """""""""""""""

 .. envvar:: I915_DEBUG <flags> (0x0)